Skip to main content

 Technical Analysis

-CVE-2025-43822 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79, found in Liferay Portal versions 7.4.3.15 through 7.4.3.111 and Liferay DXP versions 2023.Q4.0 through 2023.Q4.5, 2023.Q3.1 through 2023.Q3.8, and 7.4 update 15 through update 92.
+CVE-2025-43822 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79, impacting Liferay Portal versions 7.4.3.15 through 7.4.3.111 and Liferay DXP versions 2023.Q4.0 through 2023.Q4.5, 2023.Q3.1 through 2023.Q3.8, and 7.4 update 15 through update 92.
 The vulnerability arises from improper neutralization of input during web page generation, specifically in the Terms and Conditions Name text fields associated with Payment Terms and Delivery Terms on the view order page.
-Attackers can inject malicious JavaScript or HTML payloads that are stored and later executed in the context of users viewing the affected pages.
-This can lead to session hijacking, credential theft, or unauthorized actions performed on behalf of the victim.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), user interaction required (UI:A), and low impact on confidentiality and integrity (VC:L, VI:L), with no impact on availability.
-The vulnerability does not require authentication but does require some user interaction, such as a victim viewing a crafted order page.
-No public exploits are currently known, but the presence of stored XSS in critical e-commerce components poses a significant risk if weaponized.
-The vulnerability was reserved in April 2025 and published in October 2025, with no patch links provided yet, indicating that remediation may still be pending or in progress.
+Attackers with low privileges can inject malicious scripts or HTML by submitting crafted payloads into these fields.
+When other users view the affected pages, the injected scripts execute in their browsers, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the victim.
+The vulnerability requires user interaction (viewing the malicious page) but does not require authentication, increasing its attack surface.
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, but user interaction needed, and low impact on confidentiality and integrity.
+No public exploits have been reported yet, but the presence of stored XSS in a widely used enterprise portal software poses a significant risk if weaponized.
+The vulnerability affects web applications that rely on Liferay Portal for content and order management, making it relevant for organizations using these versions in their digital infrastructure.

 Potential Impact